bevyengine/rfcs/rfcs/25-ui-systems-callbacks.md

 fn main(){
  App::build()
-  // Runs the commands cached in the OnDeath component of each entity during CoreStage::update() .add_hook::<OnDeath>()
+  // Runs the commands cached in the OnDeath component of each entity during CoreStage::update()
+  // by adding the `new_hook::<OnDeath>` system to the schedule .add_hook::<OnDeath>()
   // Adds some slimes to our world .add_startup_system(spawn_slimes.system())
-  // Set the OnDeath component before the hook is checked to avoid frame delays .add_system(change_life.system().before(HookLabel(OnDeath))) }
+  // Set the OnDeath component before the hook is checked to avoid frame delays
+  // HookLabel(H) system labels are automatically generated for each hook .add_system(change_life.system().before(HookLabel(OnDeath))) }